Natural Gait Analysis

 - Overpronation (foot collapses medially or to the 'inside')

 - Supination or Underpronation (foot rolls laterally or to the 'outside')

 I’ve had Gait Analysis before, why do I need it again?

 Naturally our body changes over the years, depending on our lifestyle.
 So what's right for you one year can change the next if your lifestyle (or work-style) has changed.
 That's why it's important to have your gait analysed each time you replace your shoes.

 At Run and Become we'll often ask you about other forms of exercise you do, so we can take into consideration how your body moves, not just when running but during your daily patterns of movement as well.
 This way we get the entire picture and can offer as much help as possible.

-I've seen other people use treadmills, videocameras and computers to analyse gaits.
-Surely that’s more accurate?
+I've seen other people use treadmills and computers to analyse gaits.
+Are they more accurate?

-Well, since we opened in 1982 we've seen a lot of different ways of assessing body movement and foot strike, and we've experimented with some of them, but never found anything more effective than doing gait analysis the natural way.
+Since we opened in 1982 we've seen a lot of different ways of assessing body movement and foot strike, and we've experimented with them, but never found anything more effective than doing gait analysis the natural way.

 People who aren’t used to treadmill running take some time to adjust and get used to the different dynamic, which again affects the gait.
 As most of us use running shoes either in combination with outside and gym, or purely outside, we prefer to analyse the gait on a hard surface.
 If you are looking for running shoes purely to wear in the gym, we will be able to take this into consideration too.